BIG6 European Football League

 The BIG6 European Football League (BIG6) was a European Cup style tournament for European American football teams.
 Originally organized by the EFAF (European Federation of American Football), the tournament had been run by the German Football League International since 2015.
-The final game of the BIG6 was called the Eurobowl, which had been held annually since 1986.
-Its last season was in 2018.
+The final game of the BIG6 was called the EFL Bowl from 2014-2018.
+Previously the final game of the European Football League was called the Eurobowl and had been held annually since 1986 to 2014.